groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/net/mpt-to-csv.md

         - icon: "far fa-file-MPT"
           title: " About MPT File Format"
           content: |
             Files with .mpt extension are Microsoft Project template files.
-These contain basic information and structure along with document settings for creating .MPP files.
+These contain basic information and structure along with document settings for creating MPP files.
 Such a template file offers default settings such as schedule or budget information for a particular project.
-It, however, can not save project related data such as tasks, resources or assignments.
-Once modified, the template files can be saved as standard MPP file for further working with it.
-Microsoft Project comes with a master template file named "Global.mpt" that is opened when a new template file is to be created.
-MPT files use application/vnd.ms-project and application/x-project as standard MIME types.
-MPT files can be opened with Moos Project Viewer, Microsoft Project, and MPXJ programs on Windows, Linux and MacOS platforms.
+It, however, can not save project-related data such as tasks, resources, or assignments.
+Once modified, the template files can be saved as standard MPP files for further working with it.

           link: "https://docs.fileformat.com/project-management/mpt/"

     format:
         # format loop
-        - icon: "far fa-file-CSV"
+        - icon: "far fa-file-excel"
           title: " About CSV File Format"
           content: |
             Files with CSV (Comma Separated Values) extension represent plain text files that contain records of data with comma separated values.
 Each line in a CSV file is a new record from the set of records contained in the file.
 Such files are generated when data transfer is intended from one storage system to another.
 Since all applications can recognize records separated by comma, import of such data files to database is done very conveniently.
-Almost all spreadsheet applications such as Microsoft Excel or OpenOffice Calc can import CSV without much effort.
-Data imported from such files is arranged in cells of a spreadsheet for representation to user.

           link: "https://docs.fileformat.com/spreadsheet/csv/"